Frequently Asked Questions

 What is your current occupation?

-I am an associate professor of Education at Lone Star College - Montgomery.
+I am a Professor of Education at Lone Star College - Montgomery.
 I teach courses that prepare future educators for education degrees and teaching certifications.
-I am also a faculty advisor for the future teachers club on campus.
+I am also currently a Lieutenant Colonel in the Texas State Guard at the rank of Colonel.

 Why did you decide to run for a school board position?

 While serving as an assistant principal, it was my job to enforce District policy with students and staff.
 It was not my place to question any of those policies, even if I felt I had a different solution.
 I always trusted the decisions made by the Trustees and central office administrators, but over the years I began to think that I could make great contributions to making policy instead of just ensuring compliance.
 I began contemplating a future run for Tomball ISD Board of Trustees while serving as an assistant principal, but could not do so at the time without giving up my employment in the District.

 In the spring of 2014, I was presented with an opportunity to become a college instructor beginning the following fall semester.
 Accepting that position was an easy choice, but at the same time, leaving my hometown school district that has given me so much was a very difficult one.
 After a lot of thought, I realized that in addition to the amazing new experience of teaching at a college, this move would also provide me with the chance to be a candidate for Tomball ISD School Board in the near future.

 What makes you a qualified candidate for TISD school board?